-The new Premier League season is fast approaching.
+The new Premier League season is almost upon us.

-Following the conclusion of Euro 2020, the ongoing Olympics is occupying many sports fans’ minds before the return of live action from English football’s elite division.
+Following the conclusion of Euro 2020, the Olympics occupied many sports fans’ minds before the return of live action from English football’s elite division.

 Premier League fixtures have been released which is often the signal football fans need to start plotting their weekends and away days as the domestic season take centre stage.

 A dramatic final day of the 2020/21 Premier League season saw Liverpool and Chelsea take third and fourth place for Champions League qualification.

 FA Cup winners Leicester City and West Ham United took fifth and sixth place respectively to qualify for the Europa League, with Tottenham Hotspur missing out on the top seven.

 The Premier League title had already been claimed by Manchester City, with Manchester United finishing second.

 Here’s when the 2021/22 Premier League season starts, ends and which teams will be taking part this campaign...

 When does Premier League 2021/22 start?